Skip to content

 Pairs returnedEach row is a back/exchange-lay pair, not two separate pricesOtherwise you build the pairing engine yourself.

-RatedA rating and qualifying loss/profit per opportunityIt is the value users sort the oddsmatcher on.
+RatedA rating per opportunityIt is the value users sort the oddsmatcher on.

-GatedLiquidity- and freshness-gated rowsUngated rows are not actually actionable.
+GatedLiquidity- and update-time-gated rowsUngated rows are not actually actionable.

 All typesStandard, each-way, extra-place, BOG, dutching, 2UpA single-type feed does a fraction of the job.